 We’ve been hit hard by the Covid-19 pandemic and due to lockdown and social distancing we are unable to offer single beds to walkers.

-Because of that, we’ve had to make the decision to let the Hostel as a private holiday cottage to groups or families during the rest of 2020 to try and recoup some of our losses.
+Because of that, we’ve had to make the decision to let the Hostel as a private holiday cottage to groups or families for most of 2021 to try and recoup some of our losses.

 If you can’t wait to get back on The Pennine Way, why not book your family or friends into the holiday hostel for a safe, fun, adventure holiday?
-You can book anything from 2 nights + and we are allowing groups of up to 6 people.
+You can book anything from 2 nights .

 WALKING BREAKS AT EARBY HOSTEL